tom-rooker-moj/manage-pom-cases-design-history/app/posts/2021-05-26-homd-allocate-a-pom-v1.md

 As a HOMD
-I need to understand enough information* about the person in prison So that I can match them with the right type of POM.
+I need to understand enough information* about the person in prison So that I can match them with the right type of POM and the right individual POM (depending on skills, experience etc).

  _* information needs will vary depending on HOMD working style, stage of sentence, and prison type_

 As a HOMD
-I need to understand my team’s workload and capacity So that I can distribute cases fairly and support my staff as needed.
+I need to understand my team’s workload and capacity and their skills and experience So that I can distribute cases fairly and support my staff as needed.

 As a POM
 I need to know when I am allocated a new case
 So that I can get to know the individual and start working on the case.

+As a HOMD
+I need to inform other people in the prison about the allocation (e.g. case admin, HOMS) So that they can do their work in relation to the case

 As another member of staff who will be working with the individual I need to know who their allocated POM is